jacobvsdanniel/LORE/README.md

   - Features, training annotations, pretrained models are also provided

 - Curated key semantics taxonomy
-  - A manually curated taxonomy of important semantics about DG pathogenicity in the knowledge graph
+  - A manually curated taxonomy of **105 semantic tags** about DG pathogenicity in the knowledge graph
   - Use the github LORE Key-Semantics module to use the taxonomy as tags and add them to the knowledge graph

 The dataset is publicly available: